ahmedas91/zagg/content/post/hunting.md

 >A growth company is any firm whose business generates significant positive cash flows or earnings, which increase at significantly faster rates than the overall economy.

 So how can we spot those kind of companies?
-We can screan stocks based on annual earning growth, revenues growth, return on equity...etc.
+We can screen stocks based on annual earning growth, revenues growth, return on equity...etc.
 We can also look for companies developing disruptive technologies.
 But could we just let the experts do it for us? for free?
 Well this is what I am exploring in this post.

 Each year, a bunch of news sites and organizations publish lists of the most innovative companies.
 In this post, I aggregated those lists from the sites and compared the holding period return for the listed companies from 2012 to 2015.
 Not all companies in the lists were included.
 Only those with that are listed on either NASDAQ, NYSE and AMEX, and Trading in the stock market during the whole holding period.
 You can download the aggregated list from the [repo](https://github.com/ahmedas91/Hunting_growth_stocks) on github.
-The data are collected from the below soursec.
-Note that for Forves list, I could not find the whole list for 2012, only the top ten.
+The data are collected from the below sources.
+Note that for Forbes list, I could not find the whole list for 2012, only the top ten.

 - [Forbes](http://www.forbes.com/sites/samanthasharf/2012/09/05/the-ten-most-innovative-companies-in-america/#3f28c5aa23d3)
 - [Barclays](http://www.businessinsider.com/presenting-the-39-companies-that-will-win-through-innovation-2012-4?op=1)